andreferibeiro/andreferibeiro/README.md

 - 🧔🏿‍♂️ My name is André,  I'm 35 years old and I live in São Paulo (BR).
 - ⚙️ I’m a Mechanical Engineer.
 My job, in summary, it is solve complex problems thru structural analysis in order to overcome the main challenges faced by Engineering Department.
+- 🗣️ My native language is the Portuguese and I'm comfortable speaking English also.

 <h3>Purpose:</h3>